rossmacarthur/itermore/README.md

 🤸‍♀️ More iterator adaptors.

-This crate provides some useful iterator adaptors like `chunks` and `windows`.
+This crate provides some useful iterator adaptors like [`array_chunks`] and [`array_windows`].
 Unlike [`itertools`](https://docs.rs/itertools) this crate provides a separate extension trait for each adaptor.
 Additionally, each type of adaptor is feature flagged so you only have to compile the features you need.

 ## Getting started